The Employment Law Review: Denmark

-In recent years, including 2019, Denmark has consistently been ranked by the World Bank2 as one of the top five best countries in which to do business.
+In recent years, including 2021, Denmark has consistently been ranked by the World Bank3 as one of the top five best countries in which to do business.

 i Employment relationship

-Pursuant to the Employment Contract Act, employees are required to have a written employment contract, provided the employment is for more than one month and the employee's weekly working hours are at least eight hours on average.
+Pursuant to the Employment Contract Act, employers are required to provide employees with a written employment contract within one month of the commencement of employment, provided the employment is for more than one month and the employee's weekly working hours are at least eight hours on average.